ComPlat/water-solubility-prediction/Sol_exp/Steps_for_solubility_experiment.md

-# Steps for Solubility Experiment
+# Steps for Solubility Measurement in the Lab Experiment

 ## 1. Select the Compound
 - **Criteria**: Choose the compound based on toxicity, hazardousness, availability, and ease of handling.